Houston Christian Huskies football: Year-by-year results

 ^{1} The 2013 season was a developmental season.
 Records and statistics are unofficial.

 ^{2} The 2014 season is the official inaugural season.

 ^{3} The 2020 Southland Conference season was cut short due to the COVID-19 pandemic and only 4 non-conference games were played.

-^{4} Northwestern State cancelled the remainder of their 2023 season on October 26 and forfeited the rest of their games, including the scheduled game against HCU and Northwestern State on November 4.
-HCU was awarded a conference win, but not an overall win, to their record.
+^{4} Northwestern State cancelled the remainder of their 2023 season on October 26 and forfeited the rest of their games, including the scheduled game for both schools on November 4.
+The Huskies were awarded a conference win, but not an overall win, to their record.

 All-time record vs. Southland teams

 Official record against all current Southland opponents: